evinr/webcam/README.md

 And that long polling with no persistance aint so bad: ffmpeg -f v4l2 -i /dev/video0 -vframes 1 -ss 0:0:5 -y -vf "transpose=2" test.jpeg && aws s3 cp ./test.jpeg s3://photobad.com/a.jpeg

-##TODO:
-	###Setup Script

-	2. Edit crontab in Batch Mode

-You can edit the crontab in batch mode using various methods (for example, using sed).

-Example: Change output redirection from write to append for all cron jobs.

-$ crontab -l
-* * * * * /bin/date > /tmp/date-out
-* * * * * /bin/ls > /tmp/ls-out

-$ crontab -l | sed 's/>/>>/' | crontab -

-$ crontab -l
+But then the aws s3 app is not robust enough to bypass the SG Proxy at work so we dumb it down to simple POST... curl -H "Content-Type: application/json" -d '{'$(openssl base64 -A -in jenkins.png)' }'  http://example.com

+And really a webcam does not have the highest quality CCD, so we use the

+##Cron Schedualing
+	###Generic Crontab Insertion
+		This is to insert an additional cron job without having to directly edit the file.
+			`export EDITOR="tee"
-* * * * * /bin/date >> /tmp/date-out
+			printf "0 * * * * /bin/echo 'Hello World <3<3<3<3<3' \n$(crontab -l)\n" | crontab -e
+			unset EDITOR`
+	###Specific Crontab Jobs
+		These are the jobs that need to be ran at regular intervals.
+		`@reboot connectToInternet
-* * * * * /bin/ls >> /tmp/ls-out
+		*/1 * * * * takePicture`

-		Local Wifi Network Setup
+##Localized Wifi Network Setup
-			autoconnect to open networks
+	###Autoconnect to Open Networks
-			bypass login/acceptance screens
+		####bypass login/acceptance screens

-		Remote SSH Setup
+	###Remote SSH Setup
 		Need to determine the best and secure way of doing this

+##Image Storage
+	###S3 Bucket
+		Holds the image
+	###Lambda Function
+		This catches the image being transmitted via POST

+##Video Features
 	###Express Server
-	Video Device Listing
-		Max Video Resolution Supported
-			need to determine the best focus for position installed best way to dynamically set while pan-tilt is active Cron job edit for frame rates and video recap
+		This is needed for a ws stream.